Ayokunle/CS4098-1/README.md

 #Tested only to work on Ubuntu 14.04 64 bit - will not work on 32 bit
 #See CS4098-Shcyup-Documentation.pdf for technical information, feature lists and user guides
-#A live site with this program installed can be found at http://45.55.167.222/openemr

 #Installation:
 - Go to where you want the program to be installed